JimiHenning/vanguard-ab-test/README.md

 ## Conclusion
 The new design is an overall success, particularly among older clients.
 Improvements should be made specifically to step 1.
 The experiment was well-structured and exhibited little bias, making the implementation cost-effective.

-We recommend that Vanguard address minor issues before proceeding with the full implementation of the new UI.
+We recommend that Vanguard address these minor issues before proceeding with the full implementation of the new UI.